rpgreview/papersandpaychecks/cow-orkers.md

 3.0 More Non-Player Characters
 3.1 The Pizza Computer by Shaun Hately
-3.2 Charles The Tall, Daniel Callahan
+3.2 Charles The Tall by Daniel Callahan

 4.0 Even More Boss and Alternate Settings
 4.1 So You Want it Darker?